Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Experimental Results

-The results of experiment II are given in Fig. 3: (a)-(d).
+Fig. 3: (a)-(d) show the experimental results.
 Fig. 3: (a) and (c) illustrate the responses of elevation angle tracking error by using INTSM-AFSOSMC and the proposed method, respectively.
 Fig. 3: (b) and (d) present the local magnification of corresponding tracking error to show the steady-state response more clearly.
 From Fig. 3: (a) and (b), one can see that the proposed method can guarantee the fast finite-time uniformly ultimately boundedness coupled with large chattering suppression.
 However, the time-varying disturbance destroys the original property of finite-time convergence, which leads to the tracking errors only converging in a small neighborhood of the origin.
-A similar conclusion can be drawn from the Fig. 3: (c) and (d) of the pitch angel tracking.
+A similar conclusion for the pitch angel tracking can be drawn in light of the Fig. 3: (c) and (d).